 I hope you enjoyed this list of books for newlyweds.
-The personal finance community really came through with a list of great recommendations.
-These are all books that I’ve read before given my obsession with personal finance and financial independence.
+The personal finance community came through with a list of great recommendations.
+These are all books that I’ve read before, given my obsession with personal finance and financial independence.
 I’ll let you know how it goes when I have the opportunity to gift one of these books at future weddings.
-I wish someone would have slipped me any one of these books when we got married.
+I wish someone would have slipped me any of these books when we got married.